nadavmatalon/TearDrop_App/README.md

 Note that in order to run the code in [Processing 2.0 IDE](http://processing.org/), the `data` sub-folder must be included.

+Due to size limitation it was not possible to include the standalone version of the app in this repo.
+However, if you would like to create it yourself, follow these simple steps:

+* Copy the source code file (*.pde) of either the __Windows 7__ or __Mac OS X__ version for the app into a local folder.
+* Copy the data sub-folder and place it inside the local folder.
+* Open the source code in the [Processing 2.0 IDE](http://processing.org/)
+* Click on `file>Export Application` and choose the relevant platform.
+* A new sub-folder should be creatd inside your local folder containing the standalone app.

 ##  License

 <p>Released under the <a href="http://www.opensource.org/licenses/MIT">MIT license</a>.</p>